datadrivenenvirolab/PreciDatos/README.md

-<h1>PreciDatos: A Blockchain-based System for Incentivizing Actors to Disclose Accurate Climate Data</h1>
+# PreciDatos: A Blockchain-based System for Incentivizing Actors to Disclose Accurate Climate Data

-<h2><span style="font-weight: 400;">Abstract </span></h2>
+## Abstract

 Cities, states and regions, companies, and investors play a critical role in meeting the urgent need to reduce emissions and transition to a decarbonized society and economy.
 They are directly taking climate actions by setting their own emissions reduction targets, establishing their own renewable energy targets, and committing to ambitious goals like striving for net-zero emissions by mid-century.
 Data is crucial for tracking these voluntary commitments by these actors.
 It can help us understand what actors’ climate commitments are and whether they are following through, thereby providing accountability and preventing greenwashing.
 However, tracking climate data remains challenging--it is costly, inefficient, and inconsistent.
 Distributed ledger technology could provide the infrastructure necessary to tackle these challenges.
 We propose a blockchain-based data reporting system that economically incentivizes actors to disclose accurate data using zero-knowledge proofs.
 The system may be further extended to include homomorphic encryption and Natural Language Processing (NLP) modules for greater privacy and more efficient data preprocessing.

-<h2></h2>
-<h2><span style="font-weight: 400;">Introduction</span></h2>
+## Introduction

 Policymakers’ slow response to climate change has made the next decade a make-or-break moment for avoiding the most catastrophic impacts of climate change.
 The 2015 Paris Agreement sets a goal of keeping global temperature rise “well below” 2°C compared to preindustrial levels, with further efforts to prevent global temperatures from rising past 1.5°C. Yet the gap between what countries have pledged to do to reduce greenhouse gas emissions and what they need to do to meet the Paris Agreement goals has grown four-fold since 2010 (Höhne et al., 2020).

 Cities, states and regions, companies, and investors play a critical role in meeting the urgent need to reduce emissions and transition to a decarbonized society and economy.
 They are directly taking climate actions by setting their own emissions reduction targets, establishing their own renewable energy targets, and committing to ambitious goals like striving for net-zero emissions by mid-century.
 As of February 2020, the Global Climate Action Portal, which collects climate action commitments that these actors have made across the world’s largest reporting platforms, included 17,284 actors making over 25,000 commitments (UNFCCC, 2020), a dramatic rise from the 5,000 actors captured by the platform in 2015 (Hsu et al., 2015).
 If fully implemented, existing city, region, and company commitments made in ten of the world’s largest economies could narrow the emissions gap by 1.2-2.0 gigatonnes of carbon dioxide, an amount equivalent to roughly 4% of current global emissions.
 (NewClimate Institute et al., 2019).

 Data is crucial for tracking these voluntary commitments by cities and companies.
 It can help us understand what actors’ climate commitments are and whether they are following through, thereby providing accountability and preventing greenwashing.
 Understanding the full scope of participation in climate action also ensures that the needs and perspectives of different climate actors are reflected in global policy agendas.
 For instance, research suggests that existing climate action reporting platforms do not fully capture climate action underway in emerging and developing economies (Hsu et al., 2015; Hsu et al., 2018; ClimateSouth, 2018).
 Data can be one way of documenting climate action and ensuring these stakeholders have a voice in global agenda-setting as well as access to financial and technical resources through knowledge and best-practice sharing networks, such as the C40 Cities for Climate Leadership (C40 Cities) or CDP (formerly Carbon Disclosure Project).
 Further, such information can facilitate efforts for cities and companies to identify peers and potential partners, supporting efforts to create coalitions focused around a shared goal, or to exchange approaches and strategies with peer actors.
 Finally, data can allow national governments to create policy environments that encourage and support climate action from cities and the private sector.
 Countries can also leverage information about voluntary local, regional and corporate action to increase national ambition, by scaling up successful strategies, integrating them into national policies, and replicating them in other locations.

-<h2></h2>
-<h2><span style="font-weight: 400;">Challenges of Climate Data Tracking</span></h2>
+## Challenges of Climate Data Tracking

 <p><span style="font-weight: 400;">Tracking climate data remains challenging, for the reasons outlined below: </span></p>

 <i><span style="font-weight: 400;">Existing methods of data collection and analysis are time-consuming, inconsistent, inefficient, and costly.</span></i><span style="font-weight: 400;"> The process of reporting progress towards mitigation, adaptation, or finance targets can be a time-consuming and challenging process.
 CDP estimates that completing its annual Supply Chain Questionnaire takes a corporation over 100 hours (Andersen, 2015).
 Many mitigation commitments, for instance, rely on emissions inventories, which rely on an actor’s activity data (e.g., the fuel combustion in stationary sources) multiplied by emissions factors, the greenhouse gas emissions produced for each fuel type or by a specific activity (Hsu et al., In Submission).
 Gathering and calculating all this data requires significant expertise, capacity, and time; some evidence suggests that the daunting requirements needed to conduct a greenhouse gas emissions inventory can prevent actors from implementing a climate action strategy (Markolf et al., 2017).
 Actors also often participate in several networks with different reporting requirements, leading to reporting fatigue or failure to report altogether, as a result of limited resources to develop timely and regular GHG inventory reports.  </span>